Mamaearth, Fabindia, Joyalukkas: What's behind the driest IPO market since 2020?

 After Fabindia and Joyalukkas that shelved their IPO plans recently due to unfavourable market conditions, Mamaearth’s parent Honasa Consumer is said to be holding its IPO plans.
-Analysts noted that many well-tracked 2021-2022 debutants are trading at levels that are well below their listing prices; some of them even saw battering post the end of lock-in periods, analysts noted.
+Analysts noted that many well-tracked 2021-2022 debutants are trading at levels that are well below their listing prices; some of them saw battering post the end of lock-in periods.
 Dampening the IPO market sentiment further is the weakness in the secondary market in the backdrop of foreign outflows, the Adani-Hindenburg row and the banking crisis in the West, they said.

 In fact, 2023 has been emerging as the driest year for IPOs since 2020, with just two IPOs hitting the Street so far, data compiled from PRIME Database suggests.
 This is against six mainboard IPOs that hit the market in the first 3 months of 2022 and 16 IPOs that hit the Street between January and March 2021.
 In 2020, only one IPO had hit the Street till March.

-Sebi recently returned the preliminary papers of half a dozen companies, including Oravel Stays, which operates hospitality chain OYO, in over two months.
-These companies have been asked to re-file their draft red herring prospectus with certain updates, PTI reported.

-An analyst with a domestic brokerage, who did not wished to be named, said IPOs' asking IPO valuations are under scrutiny.
-He cited intensified selling on a few 2021 debutants due to stake sale by key shareholders post the one-year lock-in expiry.
-While the recent two IPOs Global Surfaces and Digvi TorqTransfer Systems did perform well, the analysts said there are concerns new IPOs may not garner good response amid weakness in secondary markets globally.

-In the case of Mamaearth, a Reuters report quoting a source said: “In preliminary informal checks with investors, there was a difference in the valuation that the company was seeking and what investors were willing to give.”
+In the case of Mamaearth, Reuters quoting a source said: “In preliminary informal checks with investors, there was a difference in the valuation that the company was seeking and what investors were willing to give.”

+Honasa Consumer, later clarified that it was still engaging with Sebi on DRHP and awaiting formal approval for the same, but noted that it would have 12 months to file RHP and take the company public, which it would do in consultation with bankers.

 Astha Jain of Hem Securities noted that 2021 was the year where there was ample liquidity globally.
 But 2022 and 2023 saw money tightening, which has lifted dollar and made emerging markets unattractive.